College Orchestra

 About the Music Director

 Conductor Evan Bennett Is Music Director of the Middlebury College Orchestra and the Northeastern University Symphony Orchestra.
-He trained also as a composer, oboist, and pianist, winning awards for both composition and as a solo oboist.
+He trained also as a composer, oboist, and pianist, winning national and international awards for both composition and as a solo oboist.
 At nineteen he began playing professionally with the Utah Symphony Orchestra.
-He has conducted the Juventas Ensemble, Magnitude6, Meridian Arts Ensemble, Da Capo Chamber Players, Burlington Chamber Orchestra, Middlebury Chamber Soloists, Lowell Opera, and other ensembles at venues such as Carnegie Hall and Alice Tully Hall at Lincoln Center.
-His passion for contemporary music has led to conducting the premieres of over 15 new works.
+He has conducted the Juventas Ensemble, Magnitude6, Meridian Arts Ensemble, Da Capo Chamber Players, Burlington Chamber Orchestra, Middlebury Chamber Soloists, Lowell Opera, Boston International Symphony Orchestra, and other ensembles at venues such as Carnegie Hall and Alice Tully Hall at Lincoln Center.
+His passion for contemporary music has led to conducting the premieres of over 25 new works.
 His compositions have been premiered by the Brodsky String Quartet, Gemini, Cardinal Brass Quintet, Royal Academy Symphony Orchestra, and a broadcast over BBC Radio.

 Awards include the Yehudi Menuhin Prize and a Naumburg fellowship.
 In addition to his musical activities, he has been a guest lecturer and panelist on music education in the US and internationally, including for the Korean government as part of its national KIGA program and at Tufts University.
-A former faculty member of New England Conservatory and Middlebury College, he was also Executive Director of the NEC at Walnut Hill conservatory program.
-He currently is a faculty member at Northeastern University where in addition to directing the orchestra he teaches chamber music, and a faculty member at the Longy School of Music at Bard College in the Composition and Theory Department.
-He holds degrees from Harvard, the Juilliard School, and Princeton University.
+A former faculty member of Middlebury College, New England Conservatory, and Longy School, he was also Executive Director of the NEC at Walnut Hill.
+He is also a faculty member at Northeastern University.
+He holds degrees from Harvard, Juilliard, and Princeton University.